Gokulraj0906/GQNN/README.md

 ## Introduction

 Quantum Neural Networks (QNNs) are an emerging field of study combining the principles of quantum mechanics with artificial intelligence.
-The **GQNN** package offers a platform to implement and study hybrid quantum-classical neural networks, aiming to bridge the gap between theoretical quantum algorithms and practical machine learning applications.
+The **QNN** package offers a platform to implement and study hybrid quantum-classical neural networks, aiming to bridge the gap between theoretical quantum algorithms and practical machine learning applications.

 This package allows you to: